mcontract27/angular-sample-project/code-tasks.md

 # Front End Developer Tasks

 There are two main styles of binding within Angular.
 For this Angular application we are using Angular Reactive Forms.
 Also try to keep the styling & theme consistent throughout the application and use Bootstrap to style your controls.
 You can use no colors or any colors.
 Style is entirely up to you.
+However try to make the application as responsive as possible so that it's usable in both desktop and mobile.

 ## Step 1: get everything up and running and verify your environment
 1. Follow the README to get your environment and the project up and running